 Sometimes the aches and pains we feel after exercise are a healthy burn.
 Like some kind of reassuring afterglow; you can bask in the feeling that you’re getting stronger and fitter.

 Other times (usually when you’ve overdone it), the pain is just downright agony.
 If you’ve ever literally hobbled around like the walking-wounded, struggled to sit down comfortably, or woken up wondering how on earth you’re going to raise yourself from your bed, you know what I’m talking about.
-In this article, we’re going to look at why this happens and what you can do to reduce the symptoms.
+In this article, we’re going to look at why this happens and what you can do to stop aching as soon as possible

-The reason that you ache after a game is due to something called delayed onset muscle soreness (‘DOMS’), which is common when you’re doing a new exercise program, changing your routine, or just overdoing it trying to play football.
+The reason that you ache is due to something called delayed onset muscle soreness (‘DOMS’), which is common when you’re doing a new exercise program, changing your routine, or just overdoing it trying to play the sport of your choice.

 Technically, what happens is that by pushing your muscles beyond their usual workload, you cause microscopic damage to the muscle fibres, which results in soreness or stiffness.
 This microscopic damage is nothing to worry about; it’s just the process by which we build and strengthen our muscles.
 It’s the classic “no pain, no gain” in action.